NordicSemiconductor/asset-tracker-lwm2m-js/README.md

 TODO:
 * Update link related to test and release badge.
 Use NordicSemiconductor instead of MLopezJ
 * Solve "Running tests takes too long"
+* Ensure Unit test files are using the test method from node:test runner
 * release to NPM
 ```